 Diving is actually a far more specialized and diverse activity than most people realize.
 Of course, there are even more specializations in the technical diving area, with fewer people opting for those types of dives.

 But for most divers, learning skills like night diving, navigating wrecks, and the other skills listed here are more than sufficient.
 And it’s fun.
-For more information on scuba diving and equipment, visit Scuba Show.
+For more information on scuba diving and equipment, visit Dive Training Magazine.